upenn-cis198/lecture8/README.md

 - Connect with your final project team!
 (Form a group chat?)
 Team assignments are on Piazza.

 - Homework 4 and final project (proposal + final) posted soon.

+## Reminders (April 15)

+- Homework 3 grading is underway.
+Out of 130.
+Common mistakes today if time.

+    Comments are in the dedicated git pull request

+- Final project proposal due **tomorrow April 16**

+    I will not delay the deadline for this, but I will allow this to be more interactive, i.e. you first post your idea / what you are thinking about, I can comment on it and you will have a chance to update it.
+But you need to show that you have thought about / are working on it

+    (Use the GitHub classroom link to create a team, and then join the appropriate team)

+- Homework 4 available and due **Thursday, April 22.**

+    `strace` utility (with extra credit)

+- Homework make-up option (choose 1 assignment)

+- Only 1-2 more lectures after today -- TBD topic preferences.
+Options:

+    1. Concurrent and parallel programming

+    2. Useful crates and tools, e.g. web programming

+    3. Advanced features and future of Rust

+        - async/await related features
+        - const generics

 ## Outline